JPDeerenberg/Gemini-AI-Terminal/README.md

 # License

-This project is with a MIT license, read the file for more info.
-Feel free to improve it, fork it, or share it; it's free!
+This project is licensed under MIT; see the file for details.
+Feel free to improve, fork, or share it; it's free!

 # Notes

-Should work on any Linux, MacOS, or Windows system with Python installed.
+Should work on any Linux, macOS, or Windows system with Python installed, but you might need a different approach for Windows with the API key.

 Very lightweight — no heavy libraries or frameworks needed.